nathandao/ginatra/README.md

 - Calculation of estimated time based on the commit time of each authors.
 - Realtime updates of repo changes through websocket.
 - Provides a default super cool looking dashboard built with ReactJs and ChartJs, althought you can always build a custom front-end with data from the API.

+## Requirement:
+- npm : to build the bundled javascript used in the demo Dashboard.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc/generate-toc again -->
 **Table of Contents**